alexanderkotsev/gp-ogc-api-features/tg.md

 This document proposes a technical approach for implementing an INSPIRE download service based on the newly adopted [OGC API-Features standard](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html).
 The approach described here is not legally binding and shows one of many possible ways of implementing INSPIRE Download services.

 ### Why another download service TG for INSPIRE?
 Several possible solutions for implementing Download services are already endorsed by the INSPIRE Maintenance and Implementation (MIG) group.
 [Technical guidelines documents](https://inspire.ec.europa.eu/Technical-Guidelines2/Network-Services/41) are available that cover ATOM, WFS 2.0, WCS and SOS.
 While all of these approaches use the Web for providing access to geospatial data, they are not considered developer friendly, and require substantial knowledge of the standard involved.
-In contrast, the rapid emergence of Web APIs for access to data provide a flexible and easily understandable means for access to data.
-The W3C DWBP therefore recommends that data are exposed through Web APIs [DWBP Best Practice 23](https://www.w3.org/TR/dwbp/#accessAPIs).
+In contrast, the rapid emergence of Web APIs provide a flexible and easily understandable means for access to data.
+The W3C Data on the Web Best Practices therefore recommends that data are exposed through Web APIs [DWBP Best Practice 23](https://www.w3.org/TR/dwbp/#accessAPIs)[DWBP Best Practice 24](https://www.w3.org/TR/dwbp/#APIHttpVerbs).

 ### OGC-API Features - a brief overview

 - Very short overview of the main features and ideas behind SDW OGC-API Features  (OAPIF) and how it is different from the other OGC standards used for INSPIRE download services

-## Glossary
+## Scope

-- Web API - API using an architectural style that is founded on the technologies of the Web [DWBP](https://www.w3.org/TR/dwbp)
-Note: Best Practice 24: Use Web Standards as the foundation of APIs in the W3C Data on the Web Best Practices provides more detail.

-specific API implemented for a data set distribution.
-Standardisation target of OAPIF
-- reuse relevant definitions from OAPIF, add INSPIRE-specific comments where necessary
+This document proposes a technical approach for implementing an INSPIRE download service based on the [OGC API-Features standard](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html).
+The approach described here is not legally binding and shows one of many possible ways of implementing INSPIRE Download services.

 ## Normative references